Bluetooth Won't Replace the Headphone Jack -- Walled Gardens Will - Slashdot

 No need to stock up.
 Older used smartphones will be on the market for a very, very long time.
 There's a store 500 yards away from me right now that does nothing but sell such phones.

+Since I replace the operating system on my phones anyway, I don't care about security (or other) patches.
+I won't be using them anyway, as I just upgrade the OS myself.

-Improved Technology (Score:4, Insightful)
+Improved Technology (Score:5, Insightful)

 Mhmm.
 Right.
 One should think of the headphone jack as a simple electrical interface, rather than some sort of magical sound-transport medium.